Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Although guinea pigs can eat crab apples, they won’t tend to appreciate them as much.
 Some people believe that crab apples are toxic to guinea pigs.
 This is not true, but you should avoid feeding them too much.
 They should eat fewer crab apples than other kinds of apples.

-Before giving a crab apple to your guinea pig, remove the entire core.
-The core is harder for them to digest and higher in more harmful compounds.
+Before giving a crab apple to your guinea pig, it is best to remove the entire core.

 Apple Cider Vinegar